You are probably here because you have a great product idea, or you want to improve an existing product.

 A Project is generally broken down into three main stages.
 Each of these will usually have a number of steps that we follow in order to produce a defined outcome or deliverable that is crucial for advancing to the next stage.

-Each Design Plan is tailored specifically to the individual product.
+Each Project Plan is tailored specifically to the individual product.
 No two Plans are alike!

 The stages generally include: